BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/navigate-the-portal.md

 ## When to use

-To be used on every page throughout the data portal and to highlight which page the user is currently on
+To be used on every page throughout the data portal and to highlight which page the user is currently on.

 ---